aisk/rust-filelock/README.md

 # filelock

-Simple filelock library for rust.
+Simple filelock library for rust, using `flock` on Unix-like systems and `LockFileEx` on Windows under the hood.

 ## License